JsemOlik/JsemOlik/README.md

-# Hi there, I'm Oliver! 👋
+# Hey, I'm Oliver 👋

-Welcome to my GitHub profile!
-I'm a 14-year-old tech enthusiast from near Prague, Czech Republic, passionate about game development, web development, and all things coding.

-## 🚀 About Me
+I'm a 14-year-old developer from Prague.
+I mainly build websites, but I also make games on the side, and do anything that seems fun or challenging.
+I’m also into homelabbing, servers, and messing around with tech in general.

+<h1>Check out my portfolio [here](https://www.jsemolik.dev/)</h1>

+## What I’m into
-- 🎮 **Gaming Enthusiast**: I enjoy playing FPS and survival games.
-In the VR world, my top picks are Beat Saber and Half-Life Alyx.
+- 🎮 Gaming: mostly FPS and survival.
+In VR, it’s Beat Saber and Half‑Life: Alyx.
-- 🎨 **Graphic Designer**: I dip my toes in graphic design, always exploring new creative avenues.
-- 🛠 **Tech Nerd**: From servers to just cool stuff, I love diving deep into technology.
+- 👩‍💻 Coding: I make websites/apps with frameworks like [Laravel](https://laravel.com/) or [NextJS](https://nextjs.org/), and do some game development on the side.
+- 💻 Tech: Linux, Docker, and homelabs are my happy place :)

 ## 🛠 Tech Stack